Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Term desingularization and stratification of sets

 Starting with $N = (K^{\circ})^{n}$, since two kinds of variables occur, we must partition the polydisc $(K^{\circ})^{n}$ into clopen T-subdomains of the form

 where $I,J$ is a partition of $\{ 1,\ldots,n \}$ .

-To understand the idea behind desingularization of $D$-functions, consider a single step of the process, which consists in resolving a single occurrence in a $D$-function $t$ of restricted divisions: $D_{0}(f,g)$ and $D_{1}(f,g)$ with T-analytic functions $f,g$ defined on a clopen T-subdomain $U$.
-Via the stronger version of transformation to normal crossings from Remark~\ref{SNC}, the the pullbacks $D_{0}(f^{\sigma},g^{\sigma})$ and $D_{1}(f^{\sigma},g^{\sigma})$ under a suitable multi-blowup $\sigma: \widetilde{U} \to U$ are T-analytic (cf.~Remark~\ref{subdomains}) on the clopen T-subdomains of $\widetilde{U}$:
+To understand better the idea behind the desingularization of $D$-functions, consider a single step of the process, which consists in resolving a single occurrence in a $D$-function $t$ of restricted divisions: $D_{0}(f,g)$ or $D_{1}(f,g)$ with T-analytic functions $f,g$ defined on a clopen T-subdomain $U$.